wizo06/japanese/docs/index.md

 There are tons of Japanese grammar guides out there.
 You should find the easiest one to understand for you.
 If you find this one easy to undersand, then by all means use it.
 I wrote this guide with two things in mind:

-1. Avoid using linguistic terms in this guide for those of you who are not familiar with them.
-(However, it will help you a lot if you at least know some basic linguistic terms like nouns, adjectives, verbs, etc.)
+1. Avoid using linguistic terms.
+(However, it will help you a lot if you at least know some basic ones like nouns, adjectives, verbs, etc.)
 2. Teach Japanese grammar in a more structured way that makes sense.
 When I say "structured way", I mean "building blocks".
 We start from zero, and every new grammar that we learn is built upon previous grammars.

 Unlike traditional textbooks, this grammar guide is not meant to teach you how to output.
 This guide is meant to be used in tandem with INPUT.
 The goal of this guide is to help you UNDERSTAND what you are reading/listening to.

 **How to use this guide**

 Like I said earlier, this grammar guide is meant to be used in tandem with input.
 I only expect you to read through the guide and **be aware** that such grammar exists.
 You don't have to bother too much with the small details.

 Here's an excerpt from [TheMoeWay](https://learnjapanese.moe/guide/#grammar) about learning grammar: